naomiekas/ae-05-hotels-datatypes/hotels-forcats.md

 hotels <- read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-02-11/hotels.csv")
 ```

-First, knit the document and view the following visualisation.
+First, knit the document and view the following visualization.
 How are
 the months ordered?
 What would be a better order?
 Then, reorder the
 months on the x-axis (levels of `arrival_date_month`) in a way that
 makes more sense.
 You will want to use a function from the **forcats**